andrewunruh1/unit13-challenge/README.md

-## Chose option 2 - CLustering Crypto
+## Chose option 2 - Clustering Crypto
 The notebook is in the culstering crypto folder